-- b.
-No, at least one man who had a dime kept it in his pocket. - c.
-No, one man who had a dime kept it in his pocket. - (40) Scenario: Carrying an umbrella allows you to stay dry.
+- (39) Scenario: Carrying an umbrella allows you to stay dry.
 Some people own more than one umbrella, but in that case they take just one of them along and leave the other ones at home.

-Current Issue: Did any umbrella-owner get wet on this rainy day?
+QUD: Did any umbrella-owner get wet on this rainy day? - a.

-- a.
 No, every man who had an umbrella took it with him today. - b.
 Yes, at least two men who had an umbrella left it at home today. - c.
-Yes, two men who had an umbrella left it at home today. - (41) Scenario: To enter the secret society's meeting, you need to remember password 1 or password 2.
+Yes, two men who had an umbrella left it at home today. - (40) Scenario: To enter the secret society's meeting, you need to remember password 1 or password 2.
 Most new members are given just one of the passwords, but some are given both.

-Current Issue: Was any member prevented from accessing the meeting?
+QUD: Was any member unable to access the meeting?